 - Follow local time-zones: Your customer/user could be from any country.
 So you should always follow their time zones to ensure your notification doesn’t appear intrusive.

-For e.g. Consider you are running two day sale – 12 AM 14th Jan to 12 AM 16th Jan.
+For e.g. Consider you are running a two-day sale – 12 AM 14th Jan to 12 AM 16th Jan.
 The timing will be different for different countries.
 So create different push notifications for different countries based on their local time zone.

-- User is a college student or recent graduate
+- The user is a college student or recent graduate

 So your target customer is most likely to be active during the evening or late night.
 So your good timing would be late evening or late night when your customers are most active.

 Identify your customer and make an educated guess about their routine.
 Then try sending Push Notification and optimize based on the result.